SpanishPear/calare/README.md

 ## Introduction

-Calare is a Tool designed for UNSW Tutors who are looking for a way to export their teaching timetable to an ICS file It works under the assumption that you teach a 1 hour tutorial, followed by a 2 hour lab.
+Calare is a Tool designed for UNSW Tutors who are looking for a way to export their teaching timetable to an ICS file.

+It works under the assumption that you teach a 1 hour tutorial, followed by a 2 hour lab.
 It also does not schedule classes for midsemester break (week 6).